-2018 Plan Provision Description of Best Practice No Liberal Share Recycling • Shares will not be recycled for issuance as awards under the 2018 Plan in the following circumstances: shares delivered as a result of the net settlement of an outstanding SAR or stock option; shares used to pay the exercise price or withholding taxes related to an outstanding award; or shares repurchased on the open market with the proceeds of a stock option exercise price. • No Repricing without Shareholder Approval • Except in case of certain corporate events, the Company cannot reduce the exercise price of stock options and SARs or buyout for cash underwater options and SARs without the approval of its shareholders.
-No "liberal" Change of Control Definition; No Automatic Single Trigger Acceleration • The definition of change of control in the 2018 Plan is not "liberal" and, for example, would not occur merely upon shareholder approval of a transaction.
-A change of control must actually occur in order for the Change of Control provisions in the 2018 Plan to be triggered.
-In addition, the 2018 Plan does not provide for automatic "single-trigger" acceleration on a change of control transaction. • Minimum Vesting Requirement Applicable to All Equity Awards • All equity awards will generally vest no earlier than one year from the date of grant (except with respect to a maximum of 5% of the shares under the 2018 Plan).
-Restrictions on Dividends and Dividend Equivalents • The 2018 Plan prohibits participants from receiving dividends or dividend equivalents before the underlying award vests and does not permit dividends or dividend equivalents to be paid on stock options or SARs. • Limits on Individual Director Awards per Year • \$350,000 in total value, either in cash, shares of stock or a combination of cash and stock, provided, however, that in extraordinary circumstances, that limit can be increased to \$500,000.
-Clawback Provision Includes language subjecting awards to recovery pursuant to any law, government regulation, stock exchange listing requirement including the SEC clawback rules or Company policy.
+Description of Best Practice

+- Shares will not be recycled for issuance as awards under the Amended and Restated 2020 Plan in the following circumstances: shares delivered as a result of the net settlement of an outstanding SAR or stock option; shares used to pay the exercise price or withholding taxes related to an outstanding award; or shares repurchased on the open market with the proceeds of a stock option exercise price. - Except in case of certain corporate events, the Company cannot reduce the exercise price of stock options and SARs or buyout for cash underwater options and SARs without the approval of its shareholders. - The definition of change of control in the Amended and Restated 2020 Plan is not "liberal" and, for example, would not occur merely upon shareholder approval of a transaction.
+A change of control must actually occur in order for the Change of Control provisions in the Amended and Restated 2020 Plan to be triggered.
+In addition, the Amended and Restated 2020 Plan does not provide for automatic "single-trigger" acceleration on a change of control transaction. - All equity awards will generally vest no earlier than one year from the date of grant (except with respect to a maximum of 5% of the shares under the Amended and Restated 2020 Plan). - The Amended and Restated 2020 Plan prohibits participants from receiving dividends or dividend equivalents before the underlying award vests and does not permit dividends or dividend equivalents to be paid on stock options or SARs. - •\$350,000 in total value, either in cash, shares of Stock or a combination of cash and Stock, provided, however, that in extraordinary circumstances, that limit can be increased to \$500,000. - Includes language subjecting awards to recovery pursuant to any law, government regulation, stock exchange listing requirement including the SEC clawback rules or Company policy.